Chronology of the ancient Near East: Year lists

 Unlike current calendars, most ancient calendars were based on the accession of the current ruler, as in "the 5th year in the reign of Hammurabi".
 Each royal year was also given a title reflecting a deed of the ruler, like "the year Ur was defeated".
 The compilation of these years are called date lists.

 Eponym (limmu) lists

-In Assyria, a royal official or limmu was selected in every year of a king's reign.
+In Assyria, a royal official or limmū was selected in every year of a king's reign.
 Many copies of these lists have been found, with certain ambiguities.
-There are sometimes too many or few limmū for the length of a king's reign, and sometimes the different versions of the eponym list disagree on a limmu, for example in the Mari Eponym Chronicle.
+There are sometimes too many or few royal officials for the length of a king's reign, and sometimes the different versions of the eponym list disagree on a royal official, for example in the Mari Eponym Chronicle.
 The eponym list is considered accurate within 1 year back to 1133 BC.
 Before that uncertainty creeps in.
 There is now an Assyrian Revised Eponym List which attempts to resolve some of these issues.